Fadyy22/foodie-node-api/README.md

 ---
 ## Introduction
-This is the API for the Forkify application.
+This is the API for the Fooide application.
 It is built using Node.js, Express.js, and MongoDB.

 ---
 ## Getting Started